-11 Surprising Ways Dehydrating Food Contributes to a Sustainable Lifestyle
+11 Surprising Ways Dehydrating Food

 A pile of rotting food

-1. Cut Down on Food Waste
+1. Cut Food Waste by Turning Leftovers Into Shelf-Stable Meals

 Let's face it, we've all thrown away food we meant to eat – but forgot about.
 I started Easy Food Dehydrating not long after my discovery of rotting potatoes in my refrigerator's bottom drawer.
 And you know what?
 There's absolutely nothing worse than the smell of rotten potatoes!